andrewcooke/choochoo/docs/index.md

-A training diary written mainly for myself, but perhaps attractive to others who also want a way to track and plan their progress that is open, lightweight and extensible.

 The main interface is a curses-style diary, used to track daily activity as well as progress towards aims.
 A flexible "schedule spec" is used to define periodic events (eg training routines) and (unfortunately) there's